-Students or adults can explore locations by foot (or bicycle) with an historian.
+Students or adults can explore locations by foot (or bicycle) with a historian.
 The tour explores relationships with the environment by settlers, contemporary uses, use by Indigenous people before and after settlement, the impact of the settlement on the traditional owners, impacts on water, geology, fauna and flora.

 Tours (2-2.4) hours usually start from Dights Falls Park.
-Alternatively Merri Creek sites in Collingwood, Fitzroy, Clifton Hill or other locations.
+Alternative starting points include the Merri Creek in Collingwood, Fitzroy, Clifton Hill, or other locations.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 “For the past 3 years, Catholic College Bendigo Outdoor and Environmental Studies students have met at the Merri Creek Junction for a tour of Merri Creek and Yarra River on bikes.
 It’s the most informative tour they do throughout the year!!
 During the tour the students are glued to the guide’s stories as he discusses relationships … with the landscape.
 The knowledge that students get from this tour prepares them so well for SAC’s and the end of year exam..
 (Outdoor and Environmental Studies).
 Catholic College Bendigo.

 See Prices & Bookings